OctopusDeploy/docs/docs/patterns/multi-region-deployment-pattern.md

 ## Strict solution using Environments

-You can use [Environments](/docs/home/key-concepts/environments.md) to represent each region or data centre.
+You can useÂ [Environments](/docs/home/key-concepts/environments.md)Â to represent each region or data centre.
 In the example below we have defined a Dev and Test Environment as per normal, and then configured two "production" Environments, one for each region we want to deploy into.

 ![](/docs/images/5670886/5865781.png)